 Request

 D2.
-ANZCA Info Documents to Profile
+ANZCA or ASA Info Documents to Profile

 ANZCA have created a range of anaesthesia documents for patients (for example).
 We have received written permission from ANZCA to link these documents to your forms and profile pages.
 Please let us know which documents you would like included.
 We can even show the patient different documents based on their age / procedure / surgeon.

-Example: If the patient is under 18, we can show the confirmation message and email the link to the Anaesthesia and Children ANZCA document
+Example: If the patient is under 16, we can show the confirmation message and email the link to the Anaesthesia and Children ANZCA document

 Request